 A minimum of 30 days treatment is needed because only adult worms will be killed so all larvae and eggs in your puppy's body will need to have time to mature before being killed.

 For tapeworms: double the above recommended dosage and treatment period.

 For lungworms, or hookworms: which have migrated through your pup's body and entered his lungs, double that recommended dosage and triple the treatment period to at least 90 days.

-Diamotaceous Earth can be used year-round as a worm preventative without any side effects.
+Diamotaceous Earth can be used safely year-round as a worm preventative.

 Although some intestinal worms are almost inescapable for very young puppies, they are much less likely to inhabit, and thrive, in a healthy puppy who's digestive system is working optimally.

 Making sure your little Rascal eats a healthy and natural diet, that his living environment is clean and well-maintained and that he gets what he needs to be physically and mentally strong are all things which play a role in keeping him well and parasite free.

 Keeping your puppy's digestive and immune systems strong is also very important, and in addition to the basics above, there are several natural ways to give these areas a little boost.

 Feeding your puppy fermented foods improves both digestive and immune function because they're packed full of probiotics and healthy bacteria, they remove toxins (and parasites) from the body naturally and are very nutrient dense.